bombasticSlacks/Aspirant/Game/Injury.md

 After 2 combat turns of being on fire, you take an immediate [Severe Injury](#Severe%20Injury) to the body part that’s on fire.
 After 4 turns (20 seconds) you take a critical injury to the original body part that’s on fire and the fire spreads to your entire body.
 After 6 turns (30 seconds) on fire you take a critical injury to the chest on each of your turns until either dead or no longer on fire.

 #### Stop Drop And Roll
-Make an [Science](Science) skill test at a -3 if you succeed you are no longer on fire.
+Make an [Application](Intelligence#Application) skill test at a -3 if you succeed you are no longer on fire.
 For each consecutive turn you stop, drop and roll this test is at a +1.
 It is important to note some forms of militarized fire are sticky and impossible to put out without help or tools.

 ### Wounded
 If your character is injured, they only have so long before they pass out/collapse.
 In general on each combat turn you are wounded after you have performed your action you make a [Composure](Composure) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test to see if you can continue to fight at a reasonable level (the use of medication and stabilization can cause you to ignore this).
 If you fail this test you fall unconscious.
 For every severe injury after the first add a -1 to the test for every critical injury add -2 to the test.